Building computer systems that stay safe and dependable in the real world

 Embedded platforms, IoT devices, mobility and connected services

-SDV orchestration, IoT access control, MaaS resilience
+Service orchestration for SDVs, IoT access control, and MaaS resilience

-Comprehensive dependability, embedded security, and Society 5.0 governance
+Dependability, embedded security, and Society 5.0 governance

-Think across design, testing, assurance, and operation
+Thinking across design, testing, assurance, and operation

 Read more

-01 Reliable embedded and cyber-physical systems
+01 Dependable embedded and cyber-physical systems

-Reliable embedded and cyber-physical systems
+Dependable embedded and cyber-physical systems

 02 IoT, blockchain, and security